kids encyclopedia robot

 • stock car racer

 Philip Brian Scott (born August 4, 1958) is an American politician, businessman, and stock car racer who has been the 82nd governor of Vermont since 2017.
-A member of the Republican Party, he was a representative for the Washington District in the Vermont Senate from 2001 to 2011 and the 81st lieutenant governor from 2011 to 2017.
+A member of the Republican Party, he was a representative for the Washington District in the Vermont Senate from 2001 to 2011 and served as the 81st lieutenant governor of Vermont from 2011 to 2017.

-Regarded as one of the nation's most popular governors, Scott is considered a moderate and is the only Republican elected to a statewide office in Vermont as of 2024.
-He endorsed Nikki Haley for president in the 2024 Republican presidential primaries.
-Haley won the Vermont primary, but dropped out soon after.
+Regarded as one of the nation's most popular governors, Scott is variously described as a moderate or a liberal Republican.
+As of 2024, he is the only Republican elected to statewide office in Vermont.

 Early life